ElectricityExam Tips

 Exam Tips for Electrical Power and Energy

 This exam tips covers Exam Tips for Electrical Power and Energy within Electrical Power & Energy for GCSE Physics.
 Revise Electrical Power & Energy in Electricity for GCSE Physics with 15 exam-style questions and 30 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
 It is section 14 of 15 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position